grmmhp/LuaNEAT/README.md

 # LuaNEAT

-LuaNEAT is a Lua implementation of the NeuroEvolution of Augmenting Topologies algorithm
+LuaNEAT is a Lua implementation of the NEAT algorithm.
+LuaNEAT was designed with Love2D in mind but works in vanilla Lua.

 # What is NEAT?

-Developed by Kenneth Stanley and Risto Miikkulainen, NEAT is an algorithm for evolving neural networks topologies along with their weights.
+NEAT (NeuroEvolution of Augmenting Topologies) is an algorithm developed by Kenneth Stanley and Risto Miikkulainen for evolving neural networks topologies along with the weights of its connections.
+This implementation of NEAT is based on sethbling's MarI/O and the one from the book 'AI Techniques for Game Programming' by Mat Buckland.
+Read the original paper for more information on NEAT: https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf

 # Getting started